code-and-effect/effective_pages/README.md

 You can add anything to these page views.
 The views are not required to contain any effective_regions, but then they wouldn't be user-editable.

-### Page Routes
+### Routes

 All Effective::Page pages are immediately available to your application at a url matching the slugified title.

 This gem's page routes are evaluated last, after all your existing routes.
-This may cause an issue if you create an Effective::Page titled 'Events' but you already have a route matching '/events' such as `resources :events`.
+This may cause an issue if you create an Effective::Page titled `Events` but you already have a route matching `/events` such as `resources :events`.
 You can edit the Effective::Page object and set the slug to a value that does not conflict.

 To find the path for an Effective::Page object: